United

 Artists distributed this Gramercy Pictures (II) production.
 Not a

-great film on the whole, but the script elicits a fast pace.
+great film on the whole, but it is quite satisfying with a script that elicits a fast pace.
 Judging by

 the dynamic, dangerous opening score by Hershel Burke Gilbert, one could get the idea that one is about to watch a hardened crime story.
 But